garth5689/garth5689.github.io/_posts/2017-03-01-poadcast-march-2017.md

 tags:       podcasts
 ---

 Hello again everyone!
 This time, I'll take a break from programming and tell you about another of my favorite things: podcasts.
 Podcasts are audio-only programs, spanning all types of genres.
 They are typically released on a regular schedule and free (mostly ad supported) and there's something out there for everyone!
-If you want to read more about them, wikipedia has your back, as always: [podcast](https://en.wikipedia.org/wiki/Podcast)
+If you want to read more about them, wikipedia has your back, as always: [podcast](https://en.wikipedia.org/wiki/Podcast).
+If you're new and unsure how to listen, check out this [helpful guide!](https://serialpodcast.org/how-to-listen)

 In this post I'm going to share three of my favorite shows, hopefully some that you don't listen to already.
-For those who are familiar with podcasts, I've tried to stay away from some of the very popular shows like [This American Life](https://www.thisamericanlife.org/) & [Radiolab](http://www.radiolab.org/).
+For those who are familiar with podcasts, I've tried to stay away from some of the very popular shows like [This American Life](https://www.thisamericanlife.org/), [Radiolab](http://www.radiolab.org/) or [Serial](https://serialpodcast.org/).
 If you have never listened to podcasts before, both of those shows are definitely worth checking out as well.
 Without further ado...

 <!--break-->